Life insurance when pregnant

 - Covering your family’s everyday living expenses, utility bills and rent.

-- Paying for early years childcare costs, for example nursery or childminder fees.
+- Paying for childcare costs, for example nursery or childminder fees.

 - Paying for older children to have private tutoring or attend an independent school.